 People with co-occurring disorders need dual diagnosis treatment, but they don’t always seek it.
 In 2017, about 94% of people who needed treatment for substance use disorder but didn’t get it didn’t think they needed it.
 On top of that, only 22% of people with IED received treatment for their outbursts.

 If you have coexisting disorders, it can be hard to tell which one came first: the mental disorder or the substance use disorder.
 By treating these both at the same time, doctors can figure out which caused the other.
 However, someone with an impulse control disorder and addiction might not seek treatment by themselves.
 In these cases, family or friends could make them see that they need help.

 If your loved one has a problem and they can’t see it, you might have to perform an intervention.
 This involves close friends, family, and even coworkers coming together to convince the person in question that they need help.
 Your loved one might show signs of aggression and hostility if they have an impulse control disorder, so in this case, you might want to involve a professional interventionist.
 This is so that everyone involved in the meeting can be safe.

 Fortunately, there is hope in the form of dual diagnosis treatment.
-Impulse control disorder and addiction treatment can happen at a rehab facility that offers outpatient, partial hospitalization, or inpatient/residential treatment.
+Impulse control disorder and addiction treatment can happen at a rehab facility that offers outpatient, or inpatient/residential treatment.
 Rather than having separate treatment for each disorder, you should follow an integrated treatment plan.